malharjadhav8999/Chrome-Extentions-POC/README.md

-# Chrome-Extentions-POC
+# Chrome Extentions POC React.js
-Created a POC for chrome extension where I created a chrome extension which on open a pop up with button which will redirect to my linked in profile.
+Created a POC for chrome extension in React.js where I created a chrome extension which on open a pop up with button which will redirect to my linked in profile.

 # React + Vite